-11.10.2 ATHLETES' EQUIPMENT
+11.10.3 ATHLETES' EQUIPMENT

-This section lays down the type of equipment athletes are permitted to use when shooting in 3DI competitions.
+This section sets forth the type of equipment athletes are permitted to use when shooting in 3D competitions.
 It is the athlete's responsibility to use equipment in accordance with the rules.
-If in doubt the athlete will show his or her equipment to the Judge(s) before using it in competition.
+If in doubt, the athlete will show his or her equipment to the Judge(s) before using it in competition.